jiangj-niaid/23ES-RBD-SARS2/README.md

 Description

 "Antibody Recognition of Epitopic Sites on the Receptor Binding Domain of SARS-CoV-2"

-Authors: Jiansheng Jiang, Christopher T. Boughter, Javeed Ahmad, Kannan Natarajan, Lisa F. Boyd, Martin Meier-Schellersheim, David H. Margulies
+Authors: J. Jiang, C.T.
+Boughter, J. Ahmad, K. Natarajan, L.F.
+Boyd, M. Meier-Schellersheim, D.H.
+Margulies

 These are the produced data and supplementary tables for the above article.